 There are no damages

-A slip-and-fall accident may be scary and embarrassing, but if you weren’t injured, you are not able to file a claim.
+A slip-and-fall at a business accident may be scary and embarrassing, but if you weren’t injured, you are not able to file a claim.
 The purpose of a slip-and-fall lawsuit is to compensate the victim for damages – the injury-related financial and emotional costs.
 If you fell in the grocery store but weren’t injured, the Boston business owner may not be legally liable.

 The negligent condition didn’t cause the injury